ConnectyCube/connectycube-flutter-samples/p2p_call_sample/README.md

 Prepare environment for Flutter and clone the project.

 ### Run on Android:
-- Right mouse button click on `main.dart`;
+- Right mouse button click on `main.dart`
-- Chose 'Run 'main.dart''.
+- Chose 'Run 'main.dart''

 The app will automatically run on your Android device.